katakamkumar8/chat-assistant/GITHUB_PAGES_DEPLOYMENT.md

 ## Repository Name Considerations

-The current configuration assumes your repository is named `MCHAT`.
+The current configuration assumes your repository is named `chat-assistant`.
 If your repository has a different name:

 1. Update the `publicPath` in `webpack.config.js`
-2. Change `/MCHAT/` to `/[your-repo-name]/`
+2. Change `/chat-assistant/` to `/[your-repo-name]/`

 ## Support